Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Februari 2026 00.34.54 UTC
+- WIB: Senin, 2 Februari 2026 01.50.31 UTC
-- WITA: Senin, 2 Februari 2026 01.34.54 UTC
+- WITA: Senin, 2 Februari 2026 02.50.31 UTC
-- WIT: Senin, 2 Februari 2026 02.34.54 UTC
+- WIT: Senin, 2 Februari 2026 03.50.31 UTC

 Kutipan Inspiratif:
-"The technology of the time dictated the way things looked."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: technology
+Kategori: success